 - For the Name parameter, specify a name for the terminal configuration.

-The name cannot exceed 128 characters.
-The following special characters are allowed:
+The name cannot exceed 32 characters.

 - In the Directionality parameter, choose one of the following: